 Have you ever been tongue tied?
 Can you say these words very quickly?

-In this section you will look at different kinds of poems and you will try to write
+In this section you will look at different kinds of poems and you will try to write a few poems yourself.

 Red lorry, yellow lorry, red lorry, yellow lorry, red lorry.